joi995/T-430-TOVH/web/modules/custom/music_search/README.md

 then use the search bar to find your content on Spotify or Discogs and add it to the Website.

+Before you publish songs you need to press edit and then press save \
+so that drupal renders the html

 Base Path : https://project1.ddev.site/content-creation \
 spotify API : https://developer.spotify.com/documentation/web-api